Skip to Main Content

 Mi Tea Lounge

-The newest and coolest tea lounge in Downtown Tulsa, with a great atmosphere and an emphasis on health and wellness, is founded by Tanesha Rushing.
-Stop by to have some of Tanesha's organic tea and sea moss from the region of Zanzibar, Tanzania.
+The newest and coolest tea lounge in Downtown Tulsa, with a great atmosphere and an emphasis on health and wellness, is founded by TaNesha Rushing.
+Stop by to have a sandwich or wrap and some of TanNesha's organic tea and sea moss from the region of Zanzibar, Tanzania.
 You can also buy oils and other supplements while you catch a show in Mi Tea Lounge at 5th and Boston.

 Black Wall Street Liquid Lounge